andrea arnold: how we cast 'american honey'

 Because no one is out and out bad or good.
 No human is.
 That's what I believe about people.
 Even the ones who do the worst evil, their story's probably coming from a place they can't help.
 The humanity is in there somewhere.

 It's always such a hard thing to put it words.
 People ask me and I find it so hard to describe.
 I mean, she stood out, among a lot of people.
 Just visually.
 But not just visually.
 In terms of her spirit.
-She had a real centre.
+She had a real center.
 I can't describe it.
 A real self-possession somehow.
 I went to her hotel room that night and we did some improvisation in the corridor, with her mates.
 And she was really great.
 She was just really open.
 Protective of herself but just really up for things.
 I remember we were in Walmart cart park and I introduced her to Rae Rae who was playing Chanti in the film, the little girl who has the dog.
 She comes from Panama and she was already cast so I introduced them.
-She loves twerking Rae Rae.
-And spring break, everyone gets of the cars and twerks in Walmart carpark.
-And Rae Rae loves to twerk in Walmart carpark on her car, so I said to Sasha, "Go on, go and join her".
+She loves twerking, Rae Rae.
+And spring break, everyone gets of the cars and twerks in Walmart parking lot.
+And Rae Rae loves to twerk in Walmart parking lot on her car, so I said to Sasha, "Go on, go and join her."
 And Sasha jumped up on the roof and started dancing with Rae Rae.
-I thought, okay, there's my girl.
+I thought, 'okay, there's my girl.'

 American Honey is out now.